PranavVyas/portfolio/README.md

 - Used SQL, BigQuery, and PowerBI for data cleaning, analysis, and visualization.
 - Identified patterns in rider behavior, such as ride times and locations.
 - Provided actionable marketing recommendations to increase annual memberships.
-- Emphasized data integrity, ensuring that ~94% of records were error-free after cleaning.
+- Emphasized data integrity, ensuring that records were error-free after cleaning.
 - Final insights aimed at helping the marketing team optimize campaigns and boost conversion rates.

 ### Screenshots